12 magical places in Thailand you must see before you die

 When it comes to magical places around the world, no country has more than Thailand.
 A country full of exotic, beautiful places, the likes of which you will not find anywhere else.

-If you are looking for the most stunning views, most unusual sites and… then Thailand is the place to come.
-And these 12 magical places in Thailand are ones you should really visit.
+If you are looking for the most stunning views, most unusual sites and some of the most beautiful places you have ever visited, then Thailand is the place to come.
+And these 12 magical places in Thailand are ones you really should see.

 Khao Sok National Park

 This is one of Thailand’s most beautiful natural reserves and populated with some of the country’s most unique animals.

 Surrounded by lakes and rivers Khao Sok National Park is the place to go for trekking, swimming, canoeing and, of course, taking the most stunning photographs.